 Ref Committee Name Purpose of Committee Meeting cycle Group Number of elected members required Delegates 1 Aboriginal Strategic Committee To exchange information between the Aboriginal community and Council on issues affecting Aboriginal people.
-Quarterly Development Services As resolved by Council Mayor Palmer Cr Anderson Cr Francis Cr Kafer To promote mutual awareness and respect for the cultures of both Aboriginal and non-Aboriginal communities.
-2 Audit Committee Council comprising of two times a year or when General Manager's Office 2 Councillors Cr Anderson Cr Doohan Councillor representatives and three independent external representatives.
-The objective of the Audit Committee is to enhance the corporate governance of Council through the provision of independent necessary Alternate Cr Dunkley oversight, review and advice.
-The Committee will assist Council by providing independent assurance and assistance on the organisation's governance, risk, control and compliance frameworks.
-Office of Local Government guidelines preclude the Mayor from being a member of the Committee.
-3 Corlette Hall Committee Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Anderson Cr Bailey 4 Fern Bay Community Centre Committee Community Centre Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Arnott Cr Francis Cr Kafer
+To promote mutual awareness and respect for the cultures of both Aboriginal and non-Aboriginal communities.
+Development Services Mayor Palmer Cr Anderson Cr Francis Cr Kafer 2 Audit Committee The Audit Committee is an advisory committee of Council comprising of two Councillor representatives and three independent external representatives.
+The objective of the Audit Committee is to enhance the corporate governance of Council through the provision of independent oversight, review and advice.
+The Committee will assist Council by providing independent assurance and assistance on the organisation's governance, risk, control and compliance frameworks. times a year or when necessary General Manager's Office 2 Councillors Cr Anderson Cr Doohan Alternate Cr Dunkley Office of Local Government guidelines preclude the Mayor from being a member of the Committee.
+3 Corlette Hall Committee To assist Council in the management of Corlette Hall.
+Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Anderson Cr Bailey 4 Fern Bay Community Centre Committee To assist Council in the management of Fern Bay Community Centre Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Arnott Cr Francis Cr Kafer

-Ref Committee Name Meeting cycle Number of elected members required Delegates 5 of Arts management of Hinton School of Arts.
-Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Arnott Cr Francis Cr Kafer 6 Community Hall management of Karuah Community Hall.
-Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Doohan Cr Tucker Cr Wells 7 Passage Old School Centre management of Lemon Tree Passage Old School Centre and surrounds.
-Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Doohan Cr Tucker Cr Wells 8 Sports Council communication between February, May, August, November.
+Ref Committee Name Purpose of Committee Meeting cycle Number of elected members required Delegates 5 of Arts To assist Council in the management of Hinton School of Arts.
+Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Arnott Cr Francis Cr Kafer 6 Community Hall To assist Council in the management of Karuah Community Hall.
+Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Doohan Cr Tucker Cr Wells 7 To assist Council in the management of Lemon Tree Passage Old School Centre and surrounds.
+Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Doohan Cr Tucker Cr Wells 8 months- February, May, August, November.
 1st Monday of Facilities & Services As resolved by Council Cr Doohan Cr Wells 9 Nelson Bay Community Hall To assist Council in the management of Nelson Bay Community Hall.
-Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Anderson Cr Bailey 10 Australia Day Committee celebration of Australia Day in Port Stephens in line with recommendations from Australia Day Council.
-Committees are required to hold at least three meetings per year at a time to be decided by the committee from each ward Mayor Palmer Cr Anderson Cr Arnott Cr Doohan Cr Dunkley Cr Francis
+Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Anderson Cr Bailey 10 Committee To co-ordinate the annual celebration of Australia Day in Port Stephens in line with recommendations from Australia Day Council.
+Committees are required to hold at least three meetings per year at a time to be decided by the committee 1 Councillor from each ward Mayor Palmer Cr Anderson Cr Arnott Cr Doohan Cr Dunkley Cr Francis